jonrusso/Landing-Page-Bizmone/readme.md

 ## 🔖 Layout

-You can view the project layout through [DESSE LINK](https://www.figma.com/community/file/1169028052212317700).
+You can view the project layout through [LINK HERE](https://www.figma.com/community/file/1195468576891041386).
 You must have an account at [Figma](https://figma.com) for access.

-## :memo: Licence
+## :memo: Project for practical purposes

-This project is under the MIT license.
+This brand was totally invented by myself and the entire process either.

 ---